The Coalition Structure

 The support team of the Water and Climate Coalition is:

-Focal Point for Member and Activities of the Water and Climate Coalition.
+Focal Point for Members and Activities of the Water and Climate Coalition

 The four main Impacts of the Water and Climate Coalition Activities